 This style of dance is a combination of Americanized Israeli folk dance, Hebraic, and Messianic steps which draw from ballet, folk dance, middle Eastern, Celtic and ballroom dance styles.
 We use these movements to praise our King, both joyfully and worshipfully in a circle.
 During the evening music worship service, a small circle of leaders in the middle of the dance circle will direct and guide the dances to enable people to dance in unity.
 These leaders are there to serve the group and by example show how to do the dance.

-Daily dance classes will enable participants to learn new dances and how to follow the dance leaders.
+Dance classes will enable participants to learn new dances and how to follow the dance leaders.
 This late morning class will teach the basic steps, explain choreography for the different dances and provide guidance for every skill level.
 A parent or guardian of children under the age of 12 must accompany their child to the dance class.
 Children under the age of 6 must have their parent or guardian join the child in the dance class on the dance floor.
 This is for the safety of both the children and other dancers.

 Follow these links to teaching videos for several dances we will be doing this year.